bainong007/mobile_game_regressor/README.md

 **Identify Features of Money Making Mobile Games Using Regression**

+This is my 2nd project done during the Metis Data Science Boot Camp.

 My Goal:
 Recommendations on features you should include on your next mobile game.
 For example: